jdcohen220/java-api-best-practices/README.md

 As an API developer, we must strike a balance between offering developers the functionality and flexibility that they need to perform their jobs, and the ability for ourselves to evolve our API over time.
 One way to ensure we, as API developers, retain some level of control is to make use of the `final` keyword.
 By making our classes or methods `final`, we are signalling to developers that, at this point in time, they cannot consider extending or overriding these particular classes and methods.

 It has to be said that this is not particularly popular for developers, as no one likes being told that they can't do something.
 Despite this, it is better to err on the side of caution when developing APIs, and if there is not sufficient certainty that the API is right for extension, using the `final` keyword helps to keep some power back for the API developer to improve the situation in the future.
 The `final` keyword, after all, can always be removed in a subsequent release, but it is not a wise idea to make something `final` after it has already been released.

+## Backwards Compatibility

+This refcard, up until now, has skirted around the issue of how exactly to evolve an API.
+The basic advice is that adding new API is generally fine, but removing or changing existing API is not.
+The reason for this is essentially because adding API is (generally) backwards compatible, whereas removing or changing existing API is backwards incompatible.
+In other words, when we remove or change existing API, we run the risk of breaking our users when they upgrade to our next release - if they relied on this API that no longer exists in the form their code expects.

+Sometimes we must make backwards incompatible changes, for example if we made a mistake in our API design or if we overlooked some aspect of the requirements that requires a different approach.
+The challenge is to do this in a way that is clearly communicated to our users, whenever possible.
+Making use of the `@Deprecated` annotation (and related `@deprecated` JavaDoc tag) is a good first step, but this only works when we have a clearly articulated policy regarding when we permit breaking changes in a release.
+A common approach to this is to subscribe to the [semantic versioning](https://semver.org/) policy of only making incompatible API changes in major releases (that is, in the versioning scheme MAJOR.MINOR.PATCH, where the MAJOR value is incremented).
+In this approach, anything that you plan to change or remove is marked as deprecated, but not removed or modified until the next major release.
+If this policy is to be used, it is important to communicate this outwardly, so that users of your API can be certain of this plan.

+On the other side of the coin is the case where there is accidental API breaks, introduced by developers who are unaware of the implications of a change they have made.
+This happens more often than ideal, and is more often than not very hard to notice.
+Tools exist to watch API changes, and to notify you of backwards incompatibilities that have been introduced.
+[Revapi](https://revapi.org/) is one such tool that continues to prove its worth to projects inside of Microsoft.

 ## Don't Return null